PacktPublishing/The-Art-of-Micro-Frontends-Second-Edition/Chapter08/08-edge-side-composition/README.md

 Change the URLs of the MFs respectively.
 In the sample we refer to `host.docker.internal` to access `localhost` from the Docker container.

-8. Modify the used ESI tags with SSI, e.g., in the red microfrontend replace
+8. Modify the used ESI tags with SSI, e.g., in the red micro frontend replace

 ```html
 <esi:include src="/mf-blue/buy-button?sku=<%= current.sku %>" />